 As mentioned, emotional disturbance is one of the categories of disability specified in IDEA.
 This means that a child with an emotional disturbance may be eligible for special education and related services in public school.
 These services can be of tremendous help to students who have an emotional disturbance.

 Typically, educational programs for children with an emotional disturbance need to include attention to providing emotional and behavioral support as well as helping them to master academics, develop social skills, and increase self-awareness, self-control, and self-esteem.
 A large body of research exists regarding methods of providing students with positive behavioral support (PBS) in the school environment, so that problem behaviors are minimized and positive, appropriate behaviors are fostered.
-(See the resource section at the end of this fact sheet for more information on PBS.)
 It is also important to know that, within the school setting:

 The Importance of Support